stakater/kubestackplus-docs/content/for-delivery-engineers/tutorials/04-add-tekton-pipeline-to-demo-app/add-pipeline.md

 - There are different workspaces used by the pipeline according to one's needs, such as the source code workspace (source), SSH credentials workspace (ssh-directory), and the repository PAT token workspace (repo-token).

 - The ssh-directory workspace refers to SSH secret (private-key) for connection of the repository.
-Or if you setup a PAT (Fine-grained) token for your source code repo, the repo-token workspace would be referring to a token secret.
+Or if you set up a PAT (Fine-grained) token for your source code repo, the repo-token workspace would be referring to a token secret.

 - Here, we are using the [default triggers](https://github.com/stakater/stakater-tekton-chart/blob/main/stakater-tekton-chart/default-config/triggers.yaml).
 You will need to [deploy your own trigger bindings](https://github.com/stakater/stakater-tekton-chart/blob/085d1ba52175294a21255a27561ac0ebe8621e85/stakater-tekton-chart/values.yaml#L96) via values.yaml file, or you can use MTO templates.
 Then add the deployed trigger bindings as ref to the triggers in the above **values.yaml** file.